From coast to coast: The best regional fast-food chains to try

 - Current states: Colorado, Iowa, Kansas, Nebraska, and South Dakota

 A classic Runza sandwich includes ground beef, onion, spices, and cabbage stuffed inside a small loaf of fresh-baked bread.
-Customers can order a Runza with various flavors, including BBQ Bacon, Spicy Jack, Swiss Mushroom, and Italian sausage.
-Runza also sells its signature double-dipped onion rings as a side, as well as crispy crinkle fries.
+Customers can order a Runza in various flavors, including BBQ Bacon, Spicy Jack, Swiss Mushroom, and Italian sausage.
+Runza also sells its signature double-dipped onion rings as a side and crispy crinkle fries.
 Diners can also get a combination of both with a bag of "Frings!"

 Midwest: White Castle